 The bottle is almost finished, another joint long gone…

-She was thinking what could have nudged the balance towards the positive side.
+She thought what could have nudged the balance towards the positive side.
 If she could have, would she have done it differently?

 Perhaps, there wouldn’t be so many lines across her face now… Or probably not.